scottmk/ti4-reference/snippets/units/faction/pok/l1z1x-mech.md

 <span style="font-variant:small-caps;">Sustain Damage</span> __|__ <span style="font-variant:small-caps;">Bombardment</span> 8

-While not participating in ground combat, this unit can use it's <span style="font-variant:small-caps;"><span style="font-variant:small-caps;">Bombardment</span></span> ability on planets in its system as if it were a ship
+While not participating in ground combat, this unit can use it's <span style="font-variant:small-caps;">Bombardment</span> ability on planets in its system as if it were a ship